 I’ve already raved about Thailand’s vegetarian foodie paradise Chiang Mai in detail here.
 Although there is undoubtedly a lot of meat to be found in Thailand, especially at the street food stalls, Chiang Mai is home to some of the most delicious vegetarian restaurants that I have ever been to.
 Especially if you are crazy for coconut and curry, you will enjoy the food here.
 And with over 80 vegetarian restaurants, there’s always a lot to choose from.

 Obviously Southern India makes the list of the best vegetarian-friendly destinations, as in general most of India is predominantly vegetarian.
 If you enjoy a little spice in your life, working your way through Andhra Pradesh, Karnaraka, Kerala, or Tamil Nadu are well worth it.
 Probably the most diverse and most flavorful vegetarian food imaginable, Indian food is a definite go-to for me.

 4 Berlin, Germany

 One location that was a big surprise was Berlin.
-According to Saveur magazine, which just published its Good Taste Awards 2015, Berlin is now the “new vegetarian capital.”
+According to Saveur magazine, which publishes its annual Good Taste Awards, Berlin is now the “new vegetarian capital.”
 With German cuisine in general being very meat and potatoes, this new title is particularly unexpected, but with a myriad of ethnic food options to be found in Berlin, it shouldn’t be a surprise.
 I ate my way through loads of vegetarian Vietnamese, Middle Eastern and Turkish food during my several visits this year, and the number of vegan restaurants opening around town seems endless!

 5 Vancouver, British Columbia